Caraveo/x/ReadMe.md

 **EXTENSIBLE PROGRAMMING LANGUAGE**

 *XPL or X++ is a programming language that is designed to be easy to use and easy to learn.
 It is a compiled language that is designed to be compiled into C++ code.
-It is designed to be a general purpose language that can be used for anything yet is levaraging the power of C++ to make it easier to make API calls and create simple programs with NICE interfaces.*
+It is designed to be a general-purpose language that can be used for anything yet is leveraging the power of C++ to make it easier to make API calls and create simple programs with NICE interfaces.*

-Our Goal is to create a trully unique Cross(X) platform language that can be used to create anything from a simple task manager to a full blown game engine.
+Our goal is to create a truly unique Cross(X) platform language that can be used to create anything from a simple task manager to a full-blown game engine.

 It is a high-level scripting language, that is attempting to be a true programming language.
 Not optimized for compilation speed yet for ease of use and readability.
 It is considered a Mark-up Language with advanced features that allow it to be leveraged as a programming language.

 Although we are not focusing on speed, we are focusing on the ability to create *fast* programs that can be used on any platform.
-In the future we plan on implementing a JIT compiler to make it even faster, as well as Garbage Collection, and a Memory Management System.
+In the future, we plan on implementing a JIT compiler to make it even faster, as well as Garbage Collection, and a Memory Management System.

 **FEATURES Inspired By Great Programming Languages**